 The IP:address to use with Mullvad will be returned.

 Add the WireGuard interface

 In the main menu, select Network- Interfaces and then click on "Add new interface".
-Name the interface WGINTERFACE and select Protocol WireGuard VPN and press submit in order to start configure the new interface.
+Name the interface WGINTERFACE and select Protocol WireGuard VPN and press Create interface in order to start configure the new interface.

 Configure WGInterface settings